DominikKoniorczyk/BackupTool/README.md

 Contributing
 Contributions are welcome!
 Please:

-Retain the original author: [Your Name]
+Retain the original author: Dominik Koniorczyk

 Clearly indicate your changes